 The neck matters

-The topic of this ABR blog is the neck: the important connection between our head and the rest of our body.
-The neck is like a busy highway of blood vessels and nerves, and also a lot of muscles that make sure you can hold up your head and keep yourself oriented.
+The topic of this ABR blog is the important connection between our head and the rest of our body.
+The neck is like a busy highway of blood vessels and nerves.
+It contains a lot of muscles that make sure you can hold up your head and keep yourself oriented.

 The function and structure of the neck of our children is limited.
 Sometimes even very limited.
-That’s why ABR works on the neck of our children with different techniques, like exercises with ‘the eggs’, exercises for the top shoulders and tapping of the base of skull.
+That’s why ABR works on the neck of our children with different techniques.
+An example: exercises with ‘the eggs’, for the top shoulders and tapping on the base of skull.
 The purpose of those exercises is to improve the important connection between the head and the torso.

 Last week, I read a scientific article(1) that underlines the importance of this.
 First, I’d like to discuss the first image of this article(2), which shows the busy traffic in the neck very well.
-You can see the deeper muscles in the neck (red) that ensure that your neck can turn in all directions.
+You can see the deeper muscles (red) that ensure that your neck turns in all directions.
 The skin, the connective tissue and the larger neck muscles have been removed or put aside to make this visible.
 Also visible are the vertebral protrusions through which the blood vessels run safely.
 (The spinal cord is stored deeper in the cavity of the vertebrae, so not visible)

 In the circle, the authors highlighted something special.
 It is a direct connective tissue connection between the small neck muscles and the membrane around the spinal cord (a).
-It is recently known that this anatomical connection between the outside of the neck nerve and the small neck muscles exists and what its meaning can be.
+Recently, they discovered this anatomical connection between the outside of the neck nerve and the small neck muscles exists and what its meaning can be.

 Interesting… But why?